 With a strong commitment for eternal learning, she continues to seek out opportunities for mental and experiential growth.
 A survivor of childhood sexual abuse herself, she believes in holistic healing.
 The body remembers trauma and she passionately seeks alternative forms of healing that incorporate the whole.
 She obtained Reiki training and aspires to continue practicing and mastering this form of cleansing and balancing of energy within the body.
 She is also a certified Acudetox Specialist with NADA that can provide Auricular acupuncture to reduce stress, anxiety, cravings and increase relaxation and cleansing.

 When Shajini Jeganmohan first heard about ANBU, she knew in an instant that she wanted to dedicate her energy to their cause.
 She first joined them as a yoga instructor to provide an opportunity for those affected by childhood sexual abuse to heal themselves.
 Since then, her role in ANBU has expanded to include videography and writing.
 Shajini is a life-long learner and strong believer in cultivating and using experiential knowledge to guide us in moving forward.
-In her free time, she loves running through the woods with her dog Jax, traveling to unknown places around the world, and blogging about her adventures.
+She is currently learning Ayurveda and hopes to use this ancient healing system with yoga and meditation to help people learn how to manage their trauma and live a balanced, empowering life.
+In her free time, she loves running through the woods with her dog Jax and traveling around the world.

 My name is Jessica Thyriar and I am a Tamil woman with a deep passion for combating sexual violence.
 I am all over the place, and constantly finding new things to occupy my time with, and strongly believe we are placed on earth to help as many people as we can.
 I am a part of ANBU because it unites everyone in dispelling the stigma of sexual violence in our communities, and starts the work in recognizing the impacts this has on people in their adulthood.
 I believe your childhood shapes who you end up being in the future, and that is why ANBU is important to not only support those that have experienced sexual violence and abuse as children, but also to help adults navigate the depression, suicidal thoughts and anxiety that comes packaged with these childhood experiences.
 I want everyone to know that you are not alone, this is not your fault, and you will persevere.
 You are strong, you are resilient and you can become whoever you want to be.
 I am of the strongest belief that we must always acknowledge and operate in anti-oppressive frameworks, and only through being accepting to everyone that can begin to do this work.